facebookresearch/dadc-limit/README.md

-# DADC in the Limit
+# Analyzing Dynamic Adversarial Training Data in the Limit

 This repository contains the official data and code for the ACL 2022 findings paper "Analyzing Dynamic Adversarial Training Data in the Limit".